Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 5. Pay your car insurance annually

-You will have to pay car insurance, but you could save money by paying it annually.
+You must pay car insurance, but you could save money by paying it annually.

 So, it is always better to pay your car insurance once a year instead of several times.
-Of course, you need to plan for it and make sure you have the cash available to pay it.
-But it is not difficult to do and worth to cut your expenses down.
+Of course, you must plan for it and ensure you have the cash to pay it.
+But it is not difficult to do and worth cutting your expenses down.

 6. Find a good mechanic

-Even if you are very careful with your car, you will need to maintain it regularly.
+Even if you are very careful with your car, you must maintain it regularly.
 And if something is broken, you will need to replace it.

 There are some considerable differences in prices between different car mechanics.
 For instance, here are the costs for my three first car checkups: